AntonyCilleros/valheim-mod/BepInEx/plugins/AeehyehssReeper-ChaosArmor/README.md

 ##Changelog:
+10.2.0
+- updated ServerSync again, 10.1.0 was broken for non-crossplay

+10.1.0
+- updated to official ServerSync fix, should work for crossplay as well now

+10.0.6
+- updated ItemManager
+	- damage type resist configs are working as expected now from ItemManager update (thanks blaxxun)
+	- default config bundled with 10.0.6 to overwrite potentially wrong config settings from 10.0.4
+- small fix in ServerSync for game update

 10.0.5
 - temporary hotfix
 - temporarily removed some config options from ItemManager regarding damage type resistances which were causing issues